 Below is some statistic about software engineers shortage to give you a better view:

 - According to the research done by ACT (The App Association), there are over 220,000 job openings in the US.
 The number of job openings has exceeded the number of qualified applicants by a huge gap, resulting in real-life challenges to find the right talent for companies.

 - In 2020, many tech organizations are now turning to non-traditional applicants and internal training to fill their talent gaps.

-- About 58% of STEM students who majored in either Science, Technology, Engineering, Mathematics are in computing.
+- About 58% of STEM students who majored in Science, Technology, Engineering, and Mathematics are in computing.
 However, only 8% of STEM graduates actually have a degree in Computer Science.

 - With this current pace, it might take about 8 years to match the open job roles.